Deploying to Android

-When you sign an Android application, you must select a keystore that contains certificates and a certificate alias from the keystore.
-The public key (certificate) for the alias is embedded into the APK during signing.
+When you sign an Android application, you must select a keystore that has certificates and a certificate alias from the keystore.
+The signing process embeds the public key (certificate) for the alias into the APK.

 To create a keystore and a self-signed certificate:

-- In the Keystore field, select Create to create a new keystore that contains one key pair in the Create a Keystore and a Certificate dialog:
+- In the Keystore field, select Create to create a new keystore that has one key pair in the Create a Keystore and a Certificate dialog:

 - In the Keystore group, enter a password to protect the keystore.